vnwal001/MyTestFolder/HW1-report.md

 *What change do you need to make to swap the x and y axes on the scatterplot?*

+To swap the x and y axes on a scatterplot in Vega-Lite, you can simply swap the x and y fields in the encoding block of your Vega-Lite specification.

 *Insert the bar chart image here*

 *Why do you think this chart is the result of this code change?*